 - Eliminate under/over skilled resources on projects

-- Utilise cost effective global resources without compromising quality
+- Utilize cost-effective global resources without compromising quality

-- Avoid Double Booking of Resources and minimise burn rate
+- Avoid Double Booking of Resources and minimize burn rate

 - Control unplanned attrition

-The capacity planning system forecasts billable and strategic utilisation of the workforce ahead of time.
+The capacity planning system forecasts billable and strategic utilization of the workforce ahead of time.
 It will help you mobilize employees from non-billable or low priority work to billable or high priority projects.
-Billable utilisation is a critical KPI for a professional service business to ensure profitability and sustainability.
+Billable utilization is a critical KPI for a professional service business to ensure profitability and sustainability.

 Deploy competent employee at the right time and cost